stefano-pogliani/spogliani.net/README.md

 # Generate the new site.
 hugo

-# Commit latest version to the master branch.
+# Commit latest version to the published branch.
 cd public && git add --all && git commit -m "Publishing to GH Pages" && cd ..

-# Publish the new version by pushing master to GitHub"
+# Publish the new version by pushing published to GitHub
 git push --all